Medicaid Eligibility for Seniors in Arizona in 2025

 Arizona’s long term care Medicaid program is also known as the Arizona Long Term Care System or with the acronym ALTCS.
 ALTCS is designed for people who are medically needy but cannot afford the care they need to remain healthy and safe.
 Applicants must meet certain medical requirements as well as income and asset requirements.

-Arizona is an income cap state, meaning that in order to be eligible for Medicaid long term care, there is a hard income limit.
-Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.
+Arizona is an income-cap state, meaning that in order to be eligible for Medicaid long-term care, there is a hard income limit.
+Non-income-cap states allow applicants to spend down money for their care, whereas income-cap states require the amount to be no higher than their limit at the time of application.

-Like many other states, Arizona sets their income limit at 300% of the Federal Benefit Rate.
+Like many other states, Arizona sets its income limit at 300% of the Federal Benefit Rate.
 The exact dollar amount changes annually.
-If an applicant’s income is higher than the state’s limit, an income only trust must be created for any excess income above the maximum.
+If an applicant’s income is higher than the state’s limit, an income-only trust must be created for any excess income above the maximum.

 ALTCS Program Description:

-Arizona’s Medicaid Program provides payment for special long-term care support services, as well as full Medicaid health coverage, to eligible people who, because of their medical conditions, require assistance with activities of daily living (eating, bathing, dressing, grooming, transferring, etc.).
-Long-term care supports may be provided either in a facility or in an individual’s home.
+Arizona’s Medicaid Program provides payment for special long-term care support services and full Medicaid health coverage to eligible people who, because of their medical conditions, require assistance with activities of daily living (eating, bathing, dressing, grooming, transferring, etc.).
+Long-term care support may be provided in a facility or an individual’s home.
 If care is desired in a facility, the facility must be contracted with ALTCS to provide care.
 There are no state-run facilities, but rather private facilities and residential group homes that contract with ALTCS to accept Medicaid as a form of payment.
 This allows for a wide variety of choices for ALTCS members.

 For those who prefer to receive care at home, ALTCS will pay for up to 40 hours of care per week, depending on medical necessity.
-Another benefit of remaining in home, is that in most cases, a person will be able to keep 100% of their income while still receiving ALTCS benefits.
+Another benefit of remaining at home is that, in most cases, a person will be able to keep 100% of their income while still receiving ALTCS benefits.

 Who is Eligible for ALTCS?